unicorn-supplies/GitHub-Issues-Process/README.md

 # Issues Management
 Issues typically flow through the below states during their lifecycle.

-Most states are controlled via GitHub labels.
-By default, state transitions are managed simply by removing the current state label and applying the appropriate next state label.
-The exception are the Backlog and Done states.
-State labels do not control these states.
-Rather they are controlled by being Open or Closed, and whether they are assigned to a milestone.
-That rule applies regardless of any labels assigned it.

-## Issue Kanban

-curl -u $TOKEN:x-oauth-basic --include --request POST --data '{"name":"Devop","color":"04649b"}' "https://api.github.com/repos/$REPO_USER/$REPO_NAME/labels"

 ## Issue States

 Any issue with a ![](img-labels/trash.png) label is automatically excluded from the below states.